Supporting Workplaces

 Communities & Classrooms

-Programs, education, and engagement for communities, classrooms, and social supports.
+Programs and education for communities, classrooms, and social supports.

 Who We Are.

-From bustling small businesses and international organizations to classrooms, communities, and not-for-profits – VĪV Mental Health proudly supports individuals and workplaces with specialized training, community programs, keynote presentations, strategy development, media production, and much more.
+From bustling small businesses, community organizations and classrooms to multinational corporations, not-for-profits and beyond – VĪV Mental Health proudly supports individuals and organizations with specialized training, leadership development, community programs, keynote presentations, consulting services, media production, and much more.

 Our Commitment.